 have enough delegates."
 Maher centered his focus on Donald Trump, calling him a "whiny little bitch" and "the world's worst 5 year old."
 He told the story of a court case he found himself in against Donald Trump.
 "Donald Trump said he'd donate \$5 million to a charity of Obama's choice if Obama could show him his college degree," Maher said.
 "I thought that was stupid, so I offered Trump \$5 million if he could prove his dad wasn't an orangutan."
-Though he said it as a joke, Lebowitz agreed, Bill Maher saying "Republicans are a worsening illness, much like Parkinson's."
+Though he said it as a joke, agreed, Lebowitz saying "Republicans are a worsening illness, much like Parkinson's.'
 In addition to all of the talk about the election, Maher had plenty to say about Islam.
 After making Islamophobic jokes and receiving laughter from the crowd.
-After comparing burqas to beekeeper suits, he said, "Everyone keeps saying that if Americans were more informed about Islam, they would be less scared.
+After comparing burgas to beekeeper suits, he said, "Everyone keeps saying that if Americans were more informed about Islam, they would be less scared.
 That's wrong.
-If they knew more, they'd be more afraid."
-When Bill Maher asked to the audience what should be done about problems in Islamic nations, one member of the crowd shouted out, "Send them to school!"
-This response was ridiculed by Maher and met by a murmur of laughs and a change of topic.
-Another quick subject change occurred only a few minutes later.
-When discussing the recent media outbreak of celebrities being accused of child abuse, Maher focused on the Woody Allen case, in which Allen was accused of molesting a very young child.
-"I understand being biologically attracted to someone who is 17," Maher said.
-"But seven?"
-This remark caused the audience to boo, and he tried to defend himself before deciding it was time to move on.
-After talking for about an hour, the floor was opened up to questions.
-One audience member asked Maher what his childhood was like.
+If they knew more, they'd be more afraid." said.
+"But seven?" to move on.

-"When I look back on my childhood, it wasn't pre-sixties, it was pre-civil war," he said.
-"We didn't have gadgets- I played with dirt.
-We would steal playboys and bury them in the woods."
-Other participants asked Maher about his opinions on current issues.
-Eventually, he turned to Lebowitz and said, "All I know is that Sarah Palin is an idiot, and Obama's my boyfriend."
-FROM MEMORIAL P. 1 NEWS 3 "This is all about honoring the fallen," Tietjen said.
+hour, the floor was opened up to questions.
+One "When I look back on my > FROM MEMORIAL P. 1 "This is all about honoring the fallen," Tietjen said.
 "Veterans Day honors all veterans who served in the armed forces, but Memorial Day is special because it is meant to remember those who are not with us today."
 Several senior staff from De Anza College attended the event, as well as a color guard from the Marine Corps South San Jose recruiting station.
 Retired Maj.
 Gen. Robert Ostenberg, U.S. Army, served for three decades.
-Ostenberg's served during the Vietnam War, after his older brother had completed three tours.
-He served through the next two decades in relative peace until 9/11, after which he toured the Middle East, deploying to places like Iraq, Afghanistan and Uzbekistan.
+Ostenberg's served during the Vietnam War, after his older brother had completed three He served through the next two decades in relative peace until 9/11, after which he toured the Middle East, deploying to places like Iraq, Afghanistan and Uzbekistan.
 Like Martinez and Tietjen, Ostenberg said he is at the event to bring awareness to the holiday.
 "It's about honoring those that we served with, and those that we lost," he said.
 "It's about keeping the fond memories of your fallen brothers and sisters, and remembering the things they did."
 Before his retirement in 2008, Ostenberg said he lost a lot of soldiers in Iraq.
 "One of the last people we